talkkonnect/sippayphone/README.md

 ## Questions & Contributing
 We invite interested individuals to provide feedback and improvements to the project.
-You will first have to build baresip on linux from (https://github.com/baresip/baresip)
+You will first have to build baresip on linux from [baresip repository](https://github.com/baresip/baresip)

 Currently we do not have a WIKI so send feedback to <suvir@talkkonnect.com> or open and Issue in github you can also check my blog  [www.talkkonnect.com](https://www.talkkonnect.com) for updates on the project